Logo Voyage

 Eat

 The city caters for the needs of more than 18,000 students so it is not difficult to find a nice cafe or pub.
 Most of the good pubs are located in the Oberstadt.
-Be aware that during the university terms they are sometimes crowded.
+During the university terms they are sometimes crowded.

 Next to the lower level of the lift (Oberstadtaufzug) in the middle of Marburg you will find numerous restaurants, great Doner and a very good Lebanese Imbiss.